-Period Tracker is either free or $2 on iTunes and Google Play, depending on the program you want.
-This app is a tried-and-true favorite for many, and 22,000 positive reviews don't lie: Says iTunes reviewer Gina3348, "I have been using this app for the past 6 1/2 years and I absolutely love it for many reasons including its insane accuracy and ability to track when you've been intimate, your symptoms, and emotions."
+Period Tracker is either free or $10 on the App Store and Google Play, depending on the program you want.
+This app is a tried-and-true favorite for many, and the thousands of positive reviews don't lie: App Store reviewer Gina3348 says, "I have been using this app for the past 6 1/2 years and I absolutely love it for many reasons including its insane accuracy and ability to track when you've been intimate, your symptoms, and emotions."

 Period Tracker Health Calendar

-With an average rating of over four and a half stars on iTunes, Period Tracker Health Calendar remains a user favorite.
+With an average rating of over four and a half stars on the App Store, Period Tracker Health Calendar remains a user favorite.
 The beautifully designed app comes complete with features like syncing your tracker to your calendar, creating bar graphs of your moods and fertility, and offering a forum for women to chat about all things feminine hygiene.
 To top it off, users find this to be incredibly useful information to share with their doctors.
-"I have begun to see other patterns at the age of 42," says iTunes reviewer Lil'fyre, "that will help me and my gynecologist down to [the] road."
+"I have begun to see other patterns at the age of 42," says App Store reviewer Lil'fyre, "that will help me and my gynecologist down to [the] road."

 Tracking apps can do so much more than just track periods.
-With Flo Period & Ovulation Tracking—which boasts nearly 400,000 positive ratings, by the way—the user can track all kinds of things, like sleep, water consumption, and physical activity.
-"I've got great charts to reference at doctors appointments for both mental and physical health management," says iTunes reviewer Melonlycake about the free app.
+With Flo Period and Ovulation Tracking—which boasts over 700,000 ratings, by the way—the user can track all kinds of things, like sleep, water consumption, and physical activity.
+"I've got great charts to reference at doctors appointments for both mental and physical health management," says App Store reviewer Melonlycake about the free app.

 Eve is "so much more than a mood, sex and period tracker; you need this app if you're a woman," according to Google Play reviewer Iesha.
 Eve is the app for women who want to take control of their menstrual cycle and their sex lives.
 It comes complete with a community of women who are openly talking about sex, sharing tips, and empowering each other for being amazing women.